Ayase Ueda: Club career

+Kashima Antlers

-He made his debut for Kashima Antlers in July 2019, coming on as a late substitute for Shoma Doi in a 1-1 league draw with Urawa Red Diamonds.
-He scored his first professional goal the following month, in a 2-1 league victory over Yokohama F. Marinos.
-On his first start for the club in September, he scored two goals in a 4-0 league win against Shimizu S-Pulse.
+He made his debut for Kashima Antlers in July 2019, coming on as a late substitute for Shoma Doi in a 1–1 league draw with Urawa Red Diamonds.
+He scored his first professional goal the following month, in a 2–1 league victory over Yokohama F. Marinos.
+On his first start for the club in September, he scored two goals in a 4–0 league win against Shimizu S-Pulse.
 He ended his debut season with 4 league goals in less than 400 minutes.
 Ueda also made his first appearances in a continental competition, appearing in both games against Guangzhou F.C. in the quarter final of the 2019 AFC Champions League.

 After a successful debut season, Ueda continued to make an impression in the 2020 season scoring 10 goals in 29 appearances across all competitions – made even more impressive by the fact he only played the full 90 minutes in two games all season.

 In the 2021 season, Ueda's goals were vital to Kashima's top 4 finish.
 In 29 league games, he scored 14 goals making him Kashima's top goalscorer for the season and the fourth highest goalscorer in the league.
 This was in spite of him missing almost two months of football after suffering a groin strain in June.
 His performances did not go unrewarded and was named one of the 31 Outstanding J.League players as voted for by managers and players, although he did not make it into the eventual overall Best XI.

 In 2022, he scored a brace against Gamba Osaka in what was Kashima's first official match of the season.
 Since then, he improved his goalscoring status, finishing as the 2022 J1 League topscorer in June, having scored 10 goals in 18 matches.
 In his already outstanding previous year, he needed 21 matches to score his 10 goals.
 And in 2022, he only needed 16 matches to match this goal tally.
 He also won Moriyasu's trust, and was frequently called up for the national team, having participated in 5 out of the 6 matches the national team played in from March to June.
-After this improvement in club performances, alongside more game-time with the national team, reportedly caught some overseas interest.
-On 1 July 2022, he was unveiled as Cercle Brugge new signing, joining the club in a complete transfer.
-After passing the medical check, he signed a 4-season contract, lasting to June 2026.
+After this improvement in club performances, alongside more game-time with the national team, he secured a transfer to a European club.